trickmartini/BEES_Breweries_Case/readme.md

 # Monitoring and Data Quality

 ## Monitoring
+To enhance pipeline monitoring and observability, Grafana was integrated into the architecture.
+Grafana was chosen for its real-time visualization capabilities, allowing efficient tracking of ETL workflows and system performance.
+It provides a user-friendly interface with custom dashboards that display critical execution metrics, ensuring better control and decision-making regarding the pipeline’s health.

+Dashboards Overview
+Three key dashboards were created to monitor the Airflow pipelines:

+1. DAG Execution History Dashboard
+* Displays all DAG executions within a selected time period.
+* Helps analyze execution patterns and identify potential bottlenecks.
+2. Latest DAG Execution Status Dashboard
+* Shows the latest execution status of each DAG in the system.
+* Useful for quickly identifying failed or pending DAGs that need attention.
+3. Execution Success & Failure Trends Dashboard
-For pipeline monitoring purpose, utilize the **Grafana dashboards**.
-These dashboards provide a list with available DAGs, the  statues of their last executions, and the number os successful and failed executions over a specific period of time.
+* Tracks the number of successful and failed DAG executions over time.
+* Helps detect anomalies or trends that could indicate issues with data ingestion, transformations, or system performance.

 ### How to access Grafana
 1. Open Grafana UI, go to: http://localhost:3000/
 2. Log in using the following credentials: